 Hourglass is owned by Unilever which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding Hourglass.

-No, Hourglass is not sold in mainland China.
+No, Hourglass is not sold where animal testing is required by law.

 Yes, Hourglass is certified by Peta.